Northam declares interim dividend despite cash outflow - Miningmx

 Northam said total metal output for the year of between 980,000 to 1,02 million oz would be skewed towards the second half.

-Northam’s dividend declaration is clearly a vote of confidence in its strategy and contrasts with the passed dividends at Sibanye-Stillwater and Impala Platinum (Implats) where lower PGM prices are heaping pressure on the companies.
+Northam’s dividend declaration is clearly a vote of confidence in its strategy and contrasts with the absence of dividends at Impala Platinum (Implats) and Sibanye-Stillwater where lower PGM prices are heaping pressure on the companies.

 Impala Platinum CEO Nico Muller said at his firm’s interim presentation on Thursday (February 27), South Africa’s PGM industry should restraint when production is lossmaking – a possible dig at Sibanye-Stillwater which is still lossmaking at its Stillwater mine despite having announced a halving in output.